 - Living in overcrowded conditions with underemployed/unemployed/uneducated parents

 - Witnessing consistent marital conflict in the home (yelling, hitting, threatening)

 - Living in economically depressed neighborhoods with high crime rates

-Intervening early to minimize risk factors typically affects a significantly greater impact on changing the bio psychosocial development of a child than later intervention.
-While these risk factors affect children and adolescents of all groups, they also exhibit disparate effects depending on the child’s ethnicity, age, culture and gender.
+Intervening early to minimize risk factors typically affects a significantly more significant impact on changing the bio-psychosocial development of a child than later intervention.
+In addition, while these risk factors affect children and adolescents of all groups, they also exhibit disparate effects on their ethnicity, age, culture, and gender.

 College Alcohol Use Stats

-- 97,000 college students reported cases of sexual abuse because of alcohol use.
+- Ninety-seven thousand college students reported cases of sexual abuse because of alcohol use.

-- 696,000 reported cases of students being assaulted by someone who had been drinking
+- 696,000 reported cases of students assaulted by someone who had been drinking.

 - 599,000 college students blamed unintentional injuries on alcohol use.